 Harry Bennison, of Skelton, was fined 15 shillings for using obscene language at Skelton on the 14th.

-PC Hope said the language was used to some young girls in Skelton High Street and Sir Alfred Pease said the Bench were anxious to support the Police in putting down this behaviour.
+PC Hope said the language was used to some young girls in Skelton High Street.
+Sir Alfred Pease said the Bench were anxious to support the Police in putting down this behaviour.

-Jane and Joseph Flounders of North Skelton were ordered to pay 7 shilling each for keeping a dog with a licence and a further 3 shillings towards the Court costs for allowing the animal to be in the street without a collar.
+Jane and Joseph Flounders of North Skelton were ordered to pay 7 shilling each for keeping a dog without a license and a further 3 shillings towards the Court costs for allowing the animal to be in the street without a collar.

 [Since the late 1800s the Church, in the face of great opposition had been trying to spread Christianity to China.]

-At the Guisborough Court James Smith, a hawker of that place, was fined 7 shillings for acting as a pedlar at Skelton on the 18th with a license.
+At the Guisborough Court James Smith, a hawker of that place, was fined 7 shillings for acting as a pedlar at Skelton on the 18th without a license.

 John Hunter of Skelton and John Rooks of Lingdale, a miner, were charged with being drunk and disorderly at Skelton and fined 10 shillings.

 The Children's Act came into force.
 It was an attempt to give young people Rights under the law and protect them from the many abuses that had been prevalent up to this time.

 Among many provisions - Parents could now be prosecuted for ill-treatment and neglect.
 The sale of tobacco and alcohol to children was banned.

 They were not allowed to work in dangerous jobs.
 Young people who broke the law were to be dealt with in juvenile courts and serve time in borstals of character improvement rather than in adult prisons.